 But his private life was less successful.
 Barrie's marriage was dissolved in 1910, the same year in which Sylvia Llewelyn-Davies died (her husband had died three years earlier).
 Barrie adopted their five sons, the "lost boys", but one was killed during the First World War and another drowned in 1921.

 Over the years at least three different theories have developed about who was represented by Peter Pan.
 Barrie himself said that the character was a composite of the five Llewelyn-Davies boys: and the youngest, Peter Llewelyn-Davies, lent the character part of his name.
 Peter Llewelyn-Davies never fully came to terms with his association with Peter Pan, nor did he overcome the disappointment at being left out of Barrie's will.
 On 5 April 1960 he threw himself under a train in London.
 But many have suggested two other points of origin for the "boy who wouldn't grow up".
 One, obviously, was J.M.
-Barrie himself, who literally didn't grow up because of the stress he was subjected to as a child.
+Barrie himself, who literally didn't fully grow up because of the stress he was subjected to as a child.
 The other was his brother David, who having died at the age of 13 would forever remain a child.
 Or perhaps Barrie just drew all these different elements together in creating Peter Pan.